escherba/dotfiles/notes/aws.rst

     ssh -NfL 9999:localhost:8888 ec2-large

 Now you can open the browser at http://localhost:9999 and use Jupyter Lab.
-These steps roughly follow ones in [this Medium post](https://medium.com/@alexjsanchez/python-3-notebooks-on-aws-ec2-in-15-mostly-easy-steps-2ec5e662c6c6).
+These steps roughly follow ones in `this Medium post<https://medium.com/@alexjsanchez/python-3-notebooks-on-aws-ec2-in-15-mostly-easy-steps-2ec5e662c6c6>`_.

 File transfer